bhishanpdl/Project_Customer_Churn/README.md

 # Project Description
 In this project I used the [Kaggle Customer Churn](https://www.kaggle.com/blastchar/telco-customer-churn) data to determine whether the customer will churn (leave the company) or not.
-I splitted the kaggle training data into train and test (80%/20%) and fitted the models using train data and evaluated model results in test data.
+I split the kaggle training data into train and test (80%/20%) and fitted the models using train data and evaluated model results in test data.

 I used mainly the semi automatic learning module `pycaret` for this project.